 If your renovation is pretty minor and will only take less than a month, a hotel isn’t a bad way to spend the time.
 Cleaning is a non-issue; thank goodness for room service.
 Fresh bedsheets, towels, and toiletries daily.
 The dark side of it all?
 You can’t cook.
 You can’t wash your own clothes.
 Space is limited.
 And during the holiday season, rental can AND WILL skyrocket.

-5. Live on-site
+5. Live On-Site

 You haven’t the budget to rent out a place and you’ve run out of favours with your relatives.
 And friends.
 And acquaintances.
 So what’s one to do?
 Live on-site in the thick of it.
 It is, by far, the cheapest and least dependant on relationships.
 However, before you do, there are quite a number of things to consider: